Released a Next.js-powered blog template featuring built-in post functionality!

 DATABASE_URL="mysql://[username]:[password]@[hostname]:[port]/[databasename]"

-In the project root, there is a "public.config.json" file.
-This file contains the multilingualization settings for the site at this time.
+At the project root, there is a "public.config.json" file.
+This file currently handles the site's multilingual configuration settings.

 {